 - 62. The Exchange proposed aligning the public float requirement as a continuing obligation on GEM with that on the Main Board, i.e. 25% of total issued share capital, or between 15% and 25% of total issued share capital for companies with market capitalisation greater than HK\$10 billion. - 63.
 As described in paragraph 24, six respondents are in support of aligning the GEM public float requirement with that of the Main Board.
 There were three dissenting views. - 64.
-Given the market support shown, the Exchange believes the general policy of aligning GEM and Main Board Listing Rules is reasonable. - 65.
-Consultation conclusion: the Exchange will adopt the proposal for the public float requirement as a continuing obligation. - (v) Independent non-executive directors (INEDs) and other corporate governance requirements - of three.
+Given the market support shown, the Exchange believes the general policy of aligning GEM and Main Board Listing Rules is reasonable.

+65. Consultation conclusion: the Exchange will adopt the proposal for the public float requirement as a continuing obligation.

+(v) Independent non-executive directors (INEDs) and other corporate governance requirements

+- 66. The Exchange proposed that the number of INEDs should be maintained at the current level of three.
 One respondent suggests one instead.
 From our reading of the submission we believe this counterproposal is again based on a desire to reduce the stringency of the GEM Listing Rules and associated costs.
 As it is accepted that the GEM continuing obligations should gradually be brought in line with the Main Board, the Exchange does not agree with this counterproposal and maintain our position that the current requirement for three INEDs is appropriate. - 67.
-For the same reason, the Exchange does not agree with one respondent's view that the requirements for mandatory board committee(s) should be removed. - 68.
-Consultation conclusion: the Exchange will adopt the proposal of maintaining as before three INEDs and other corporate governance requirements. - (vi) Annual and half-year reporting of achievement of business objectives - 69.
-The Exchange proposed a new requirement that a GEM company should report on its achievement of business objectives in the first two of its annual reports after listing.
-One respondent suggests covering this in half-year financial reports as well, for providing more upto-date information to investors and better transparency.
+For the same reason, the Exchange does not agree with one respondent's view that the requirements for mandatory board committee(s) should be removed.

+68. Consultation conclusion: the Exchange will adopt the proposal of maintaining as before three INEDs and other corporate governance requirements.

+(vi) Annual and half-year reporting of achievement of business objectives

+69. The Exchange proposed a new requirement that a GEM company should report on its achievement of business objectives in the first two of its annual reports after listing.
+One respondent suggests covering this in half-year financial reports as well, for providing more up-to-date information to investors and better transparency.
 The Exchange concurs with the principle underlying this proposal and deliberated on whether this requirement should be extended to cover half-year financial reports.
 The Exchange considers it appropriate and reasonable to adopt this suggestion.